vyos/vyos-documentation/docs/configuration/vpn/l2tp.rst

 RADIUS source address
 =====================

-If you are using OSPF for your IGP, always use the closest interface connected to the RADIUS server.
-From VyOS 1.2 onwards you can bind all outgoing RADIUS requests to a single source IP e.g. the loopback interface.
+If you are using OSPF as your IGP, use the interface connected closest to the RADIUS server.
+You can bind all outgoing RADIUS requests to a single source IP e.g. the loopback interface.

 .. cfgcmd:: set vpn l2tp remote-access authentication radius source-address <address>

   Source IPv4 address used in all RADIUS server queires.

-.. note:: The ``source-address`` must be configured on one of VyOS interface.
+.. note:: The ``source-address`` must be configured to that of an interface.
    Best practice would be a loopback or dummy interface.

 RADIUS advanced options